ronaldwidha/lambdafy/README.md

 ## How does it work

 Lambdafy overrides Express to bypass `Node.Http` and `pillarjs/send` to handle request/response.
-Instead creates a thin adapter that convers to/from API Gateway Proxy Integration request/response objects.
+Instead, it creates a thin adapter that convers to/from API Gateway Proxy Integration request/response objects.

 ## License
 All rights reserved.